 The Haworth Parsonage is now The Brontë Parsonage Museum and it houses the world's largest collection of Brontë furniture, clothes and personal possessions and offers an inspirational and evocative experience for people of all ages.

 Over 125 years ago, a man by the name of Bram Stoker visited the stunning seaside town of Whitby and left with an idea that would change literary history forever.

 Inspired by the gothic charm of the town, Stoker went on to write one of the most famous horror novels of all time in the form of Dracula.

 Not only was Yorkshire the inspiration for Dracula but much of the action took place here too.
 The ship bringing the vampire to England ran aground on the windswept North Sea coast at Whitby and the most famous vampire of all time took refuge in the beautiful and romantic ruins of Whitby Abbey.

 It may be a work of fiction but visitors to Whitby can almost feel the novel come to life; many visitors to the town scale the 199 steps and search St Mary's Church graveyard in search of the infamous Count's last resting place.
-Take in The Bram Stoker Dracula Experience to find out all about the connection to Whitby.

 You’ve probably read the books written by James Alfred Wight or watched All Creatures Great and Small on TV.
 Now come and see where James Herriot, the world’s most famous vet, lived, worked and relaxed.
 You’ll see his home and surgery in Thirsk; travel back in time to what life was like when James was a vet in Yorkshire.